abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 	private AutoService autoService;	// ServiceB is injected }

-// 3. use @Primary to indicate a default impl
+// 3. use @Primary to indicate a default impl (if nothing is specified when using and there is ambiguity, this bean will be used)
 @Service
 @Primary
 class ServiceA implements AutoService { }